 You Must Guard your Trade Secrets!

-In the connected world that is 2009, almost every company has a trade secret that it wants to keep.
-Between BlackBerries, home email accounts, and USB ports that can write gigs of data to a flash drive, it’s only getting harder to protect those trade secrets.
+In the connected world, almost every company has a trade secret that it wants to keep.
+Between iPhones, home email accounts, and USB ports that can write gigs of data to a flash drive, it’s only getting harder to protect those trade secrets.

 If you are a start-up, your hoped for -million dollar valuation is tied to your trade secrets.
 If you are an established business, you may have and continue to develop trade secrets, which likewise may be quite valuable to you.
 For any business, maintaining trade secrets requires a combination of common sense and good lawyering.